smart-data-lake/smart-data-lake/docs/reference/dataQuality.md

 SDLB supports other expectation types, see [Schema Viewer](http://smartdatalake.ch/json-schema-viewer/index.html) for a list.

 By default, the expectation is evaluated against the currently processed dataset (scope=Job), which may consist of multiple partition values.
-Using the option `scope=JobPartition`, the scope can be changed to evalute against *each* partition value.
-The option `scope=All` would take all data in the output DataObject into account.
+Using `scope=Job` results in one metric for the processed dataset.
+Using the option `scope=JobPartition`, the scope can be changed to evalute against *each* partition value in the dataset processed by the job.
+This results in one metric per processed partition.
+The option `scope=All` would take all data in the output DataObject into account, and create one metric for it.
 Note that expectations with scope!=Job need reading the data from the output again after it has been written, while expectations with scope=Job can be calculated on the fly when using Spark as execution engine.

 ```